 London dispersion forces are stronger in those molecules that are not compact, but long chains of elements.
 This is because it is easier to displace the electrons because the forces of attraction between the electrons and protons in the nucleus are weaker.
 The more readily displacement of electrons means the molecule is also more “polarizable.”

 These forces are similar to London Dispersion forces, but they occur in molecules that are permanently polar versus momentarily polar.
-In this type of intermolecular interaction, a polar molecule such as water or H2O attracts the positive end of another polar molecule with its negative end of its dipole.
+In this type of intermolecular interaction, a polar molecule such as water or H2O attracts the positive end of another polar molecule with the negative end of its dipole.
 The attraction between these two molecules is the dipole-dipole force.

 Van der Waals Forces – Van der Waals Equation